voltdatalab/science_pulse_shiny/README.md

 [**Science Pulse**](https://sciencepulse.org/eng/) is a social listening platform of the scientific community on Twitter.
 It shows a collection of trending tweets from a list of relevant profiles over the last 12h, and makes available an archive of posts and information on those profiles.

-This is code for the [**Science Pulse**](https://nucleojor.shinyapps.io/science_pulse_eng/) web application, English version.
+This is the code for the [**Science Pulse**](https://nucleojor.shinyapps.io/science_pulse_eng/) web application, English version.
 The **Science Pulse** is distributed under the MIT License.

 ## About

 The **Science Pulse** is a social listening app designed to bridge the gap between journalism and science in social media.
-Its goal is to help journalists to find scientific content trending on social media and get to know new experts/specialists.
+Its goal is to help journalists find scientific content trending on social media and get to know new experts/specialists.

 Scientists and journalists have a longstanding record of collaboration.
 But, as social media creates its own hard-to burst bubbles, sometimes a bridge is necessary to bring awareness about each other’s conversations.
 Journalists can benefit a lot from knowing what scientists and experts are sharing on social media.